in

 • Plants seldom need division.

-Eupatorium Pests and Diseases
+Eupatorium pests and diseases

 • Eupatorium is susceptible to mildew, white smut, Cercospora, and Septoria leaf spot.